pricai2025/ClipMPCAD/README.md

 <center><img src="images/clipmpcad.png "width="60%"></center>

 **Abstract**:   Abstract.
 Anomaly detection in medical and industrial images often faces challenges such as limited data availability and strict privacy constraints, which hinder large-scale model training.
-Although pre-trained large vision-language models (VLMs) offer promise in few-shot anomaly detection (FSAD), their effectiveness is limited by weak cross-modal alignment, insufficient domain-specific supervision, and poor sensitiv ity to fine-grained local anomalies.
-To address these issues, we pro pose ClipMPCAD, a CLIP-based framework for cross-domain FSAD that integrates large language model (LLM)-guided prompts and multi attention mechanisms.
-Specifically, we introduce: (1) a Multi-Attention Driven Feature Fusion (MADFF) module that enhances spatial-frequency awareness and channel-level attention for precise localization; and (2) a Multi-level Semantic Decoder (M-Decoder) combined with Professional domain Prompts (P-Prompts)—LLM-generated, domain-adaptive tex tual embeddings that guide hierarchical visual-text alignment.
-Experi ments on nine diverse datasets demonstrate the effectiveness of ClipM PCAD, achieving average classification & segmentation accuracies of 90.78% and 98.67% on medical data and 93.11% and 97.54% on industrial data, setting new benchmarks in cross-domain FSAD without additional fine-tuning.
+Although pre-trained large vision-language models (VLMs) offer promise in few-shot anomaly detection (FSAD), their effectiveness is limited by weak cross-modal alignment, insufficient domain-specific supervision, and poor sensitivity to fine-grained local anomalies.
+To address these issues, we propose ClipMPCAD, a CLIP-based framework for cross-domain FSAD that integrates large language model (LLM)-guided prompts and multi attention mechanisms.
+Specifically, we introduce: (1) a Multi-Attention Driven Feature Fusion (MADFF) module that enhances spatial-frequency awareness and channel-level attention for precise localization; and (2) a Multi-level Semantic Decoder (M-Decoder) combined with Professional domain Prompts (P-Prompts)—LLM-generated, domain-adaptive textual embeddings that guide hierarchical visual-text alignment.
+Experiments on nine diverse datasets demonstrate the effectiveness of ClipMPCAD, achieving average classification & segmentation accuracies of 90.78% and 98.67% on medical data and 93.11% and 97.54% on industrial data, setting new benchmarks in cross-domain FSAD without additional fine-tuning.

 **Keywords**: Few-Shot, Large Vision-Language Model, Anomaly Classification and Segmentation